jcpeinado/Team_Project-TTC_Delays/README.md

 **1. Binary Classification Focus**
-The primary aim of the model is to determine whether a particular outcome (e.g., delay vs. no delay) will occur.
+The primary aim of the model is to determine whether a particular outcome (e.g., high delay risk vs. low delay risk) will occur.
 Logistic Regression is specifically designed for binary classification, mapping inputs to a probability between 0 and 1.
 As such, it aligns well with scenarios where the dependent variable is a yes/no or true/false type of outcome.

 **2. Suitability for Categorical Predictors**
 A significant portion of the dataset consists of categorical variables.
 Logistic Regression readily handles categorical data through encoding techniques such as one-hot encoding.
 This approach permits the model to learn how each category influences the log-odds of the target outcome.
 Furthermore, the model’s observed accuracy suggests that the chosen encoding and feature preparation steps effectively leverage the categorical information.